prakh9361/Ardupilot/libraries/AP_Scripting/applets/switch_rates.md

 ## RTSW_RC_FUNC

-The RCz_OPTIONS scripting function binding to be used for this script.
+The RCz_OPTION scripting function binding to be used for this script.
-Default RCz_OPTIONS binding is 300 (scripting1).
+Default RCz_OPTION binding is 300 (scripting1).

 The script also adds backups of all of the switched parameters using the prefix "X_" This allows the tune to be persistent.